okeeffed/cheat-sheets/Advanced-React-Redux.md

 In contrast, if we want to run something like a signin, we would start by installing the `passport-local` "plugin" for passport.

 We then create a local strategy.
+We need to specifically tell the local strategy where to look.
+If we're using email then we would write something like `const localOptions = { usernameField: 'email' };`